CitruzSquared/essays/Spherical Astronomy for Worldbuilders/Chapter 2 - The Planets.md

 &= a(1 + e)\tag{10}
 \end{align}
 ```
-Finding the semi-major-axis length given the periapsis and apoapsis distances is trivial:
+Finding the semi-major axis length given the periapsis and apoapsis distances is trivial:
 ```math
 a = \frac{1}{2} (FA + FP) \tag{11}
 ```